 Upgrade With Appliances

 Don’t forget the appliances!
 For the amount of time we spend in our offices, they might as well be our homes.
 Think about adding fridge drawers to your space for convenient access to water for you, your team, and your clients.
 This is also a great place for employees to keep their lunches refrigerated if they bring food from home.
 It’s also nice to add a coffee machine so that people can help themselves to some java throughout the day.
+Just make sure to organize the space so everything is easily accessible.

 Make your office feel fresh and alive with organic materials, like a potted plant or fresh flowers.
 Offices can be sterile environments, so adding plants and flowers will help make them feel more warm and inviting.